erankova/Medical_Question_NLP/README.md

 **Class Imbalance**

-Since we have some question types that have very few instances, we will have to drop that row before spliting our data if we want to keep class proportions.
-We will also have to consider our class imbalance when creating our models.
+Since we have some question types that have very few instances, we will also have to consider our class imbalance when creating our models.

 We can also use `LabelEncoder` to transform this variable before the train test split if we choose.

-**Note:** There class `support groups` only has one record, if we plan to keep our class proportions when we plit our data, we will have to drop this class
+**Note:** There class `support groups` only has one record, if we plan to keep our class proportions when we split our data, we will have to drop this class

 <p align="center">
   <img src="https://github.com/erankova/Phase_4_Project/assets/155934070/3d551dac-d9f1-43bf-bebc-8aea9d27ebc6" alt="Class Count Chart">